-4.3.4 The village of Addingham, on the edge of the Yorkshire Dales National Park, has retained its character and sense of place whilst meeting local needs for affordable housing and local facilities.
+The village of Addingham, on the edge of the Yorkshire Dales National Park, has retained its character and sense of place whilst seeing a smaller scale of housing development and provision of local facilities.
 The village has also benefited from good bus connections to the principal town of Ilkley, the town of Silsden and neighbouring Skipton.